-Disparities exist among racial and ethnic minorities and underserved populations in terms of the prevalence of AUDs and overall drinking patterns, as well as adverse health effects and consequences related to heavy alcohol use.
-The recent publication analyzing NESARC data from 2012 to 2013 referenced above found that the odds of developing an AUD of any severity in the previous 12 months was significantly higher among men (AdjOR 1.9 [95% CI, 1.72 to 2.01]) versus women, and individuals living in urban cities (AdjOR 1.4 [95% CI, 1.20 to 1.55]) versus rural environments.
-12A greater percentage of Native Americans (19.2%) reported AUDs of any severity in the previous 12 months followed by Blacks (14.4%) and Whites (14.0%), but the difference in prevalence between race/ethnicities was not found to be significant.
-That same trend was seen among those with family incomes less than \$20,000 per year (16.2%) versus those of higher SES (12.7 to 14.0%).
-12 Drinking patterns have also been found to vary by race/ethnicity, with Hispanics (17.2%) being shown to have the highest prevalence of binge drinking, followed by Blacks (15.6%) and Whites (14.8%).
-13Additionally, Hispanic men are reported to have a higher drink maximum in a day (7.4) compared with White (7.0) and Black (4.9) men.
-14 Although Native Americans have been shown to have higher rates of heavy and binge drinking compared with other race/ethnicities, recent evidence has been mixed.
-15
+Disparities exist among racial/ethnic minorities and underserved populations in terms of the prevalence of AUD and overall drinking patterns, as well as adverse health effects and consequences related to heavy alcohol use.
+The recent publication analyzing NESARC data from 2012 to 2013 referenced above found that the odds of developing an AUD of any severity in the previous 12 months was significantly higher among men (adjusted odds ratio [adjOR], 1.9 [95%] confidence interval {CI}, 1.72 to 2.01]) versus women, and individuals living in urban cities (adjOR, 1.4 [95% CI, 1.20 to 1.55]) versus rural environments.
+A greater percentage of Native Americans (19.2%) reported AUD of any severity in the previous 12 months followed by blacks (14.4%) and whites (14.0%), but the difference in prevalence between races/ethnicities was not found to be significant.
+That same trend was seen among persons with family incomes less than \$20,000 per year (16.2%) versus those of higher socioeconomic status (12.7% to 14.0%).
+Drinking patterns have also been found to vary by race/ethnicity, with Hispanics (17.2%) being shown to have the highest prevalence of binge drinking, followed by blacks (15.6%) and whites (14.8%).
+Additionally, Hispanic men are reported to have a higher drink maximum in a day (7.4) compared with white (7.0) and black (4.9) men.
+19 Although Native Americans have been shown to have higher rates of heavy and binge drinking compared with other races/ethnicities.